THEOplayer/documentation/how-to-guides/02-analytics/05-conviva/02-conviva-connector.md

 var integration = new NewConvivaIntegration(player,convivaConfigs,contentInfo);

 ```

-*  Points to Remember:
-    -  `player` in the `NewConvivaIntegration` is THEOplayer Object initialised on the web page. `convivaConfigs` are the details of the conviva and `contentMetadata` is the last parameter to add manually metadata associated to that content.
-All the params added to `contentInfo` should be a string.

 2. b.
 Initialise THEOplayer-conviva-metadata plugin with function MetatdataReciever for that asset.
+The below code can be used when you wish to pass a fixed fields of metadata everytime associated with the source.

 ```js
 //Include the Script - THEOplayer Integrated Module with Conviva (With Content MetadataReciever function)